-The children are out of school, the bags are packed, and you've finished shopping for the family's festive gifts and now it's time to hit the road.
+The children are out of school, the bags are packed, and you've finished shopping and now it's time to hit the road.

-Last year, 1 434 people lost their lives on South Africa's roads during the festive season – an increase of about 11% when compared with the previous year's figures, according to the Road Traffic Management Corporation 2015/16 Festive Season report.
+Last year, 245 people lost their lives on South Africa's roads during the Easter season – an decrease of about 30% when compared with the previous year's figures, according to the Road Traffic Management Corporation 2016 Easter Season report.

-If you're joining the throngs of South Africans travelling to see family or for a holiday at the beach, here are four tips to avoid becoming a statistic this December.
+If you're joining the throngs of South Africans travelling to see family or for a holiday at the beach, here are four tips to avoid becoming a statistic during the holiday season.

 Don't drink and drive.
 DuhStatistics South Africa says road accident fatalities were the third leading cause of unnatural deaths in South Africa in 2013.

 In fact, our roads are so deadly that we have the 23rd-highest rate of such deaths out of 50 African countries, according to the World Health Organisation's Global Status Report on Road Safety 2015.

 The report says about 60% of the deaths that happen on our roads involve alcohol.

 According to the National Road Traffic Act, the legal breath alcohol limit is 0.2mg per 1 000ml.
 If you are breathalysed by traffic officers and are over this limit, officers will require you to take a blood alcohol test within two hours.
 The South African Police Service (SAPS) warns that if the level of alcohol in your blood is higher than 0.05g per 100ml, you are over the legal limit and could face a two-year prison sentence and a criminal record.

 This means that even one drink – 350ml of beer or more than a single tot of brandy or other spirits – could put you over the limit, says the SAPS website.